chronotope/chrono-rfcs/prior_art/cpp_chrono.md

     where `D2` is a `Duration` that is appropriate for representing the result of the operation (it is obtained via `common_type_t<D0,D1>`)
    * time points and durations (and vice-versa): `(time_point<C,D0>, D1) -> time_point<C,D2>`
 * `min`/`max`: constants returning the time points corresponding to the smallest and largest durations
 * `time_point_cast(time_point<SameClock, DifferentDuration>)`: converts the time
   point to another one on the same clock but with a different duration type.
 * `floor`, `ceil`, `round`: perform the respective operaiton on the `Duration`.

+Time points can be converted to a different `Clock` using the `clock_cast(TimePoint) -> TimePoint` function, where the time point might follow a sequence of conversions (e.g. to UTC, then system time, and from there to a different clock type).
+The conversions to apply are specified via the `clock_time_conversion` type trait.

 #### `<date>` extensions